 Staff training needs are monitored for all roles as part of ongoing review processes, which are detailed within the company HR policies.
 In addition, all roles have pre-defined educational and certification requirements to ensure that each employee meets certain minimum standards for their role.
 Mandatory training is conducted on the following areas annually, for all staff:

-- · Information security
+- Information security

-- Code of ethics
+- · Code of ethics

-- Fraud Anti-bribery Conflict-of-Interest
+- Fraud

-- Personal Data Protection (GDPR)
+- GDPR